Your questions answered

 Can I afford to send my child to The Brighton Waldorf School?

 The Brighton Waldorf School is a charity, relying on our school fees and parental contributions for the majority of our income.
-We aim to make that commitment as affordable as possible with prices starting from £1,200 up to £2,700 per term.
+We aim to make that commitment as affordable as possible.
+Please see our current school fee information on the Financial Information page.

 As we are entirely funded by parental contributions and donations from friends and supporters, we ask families to commit to the financial arrangements mutually agreed to and that they strictly honour those commitments as the yearly budget (i.e. running costs and salaries) is based on them.